meirm/MCP-Geo/README.md

 ## 📦 Installation Options

-You can install this MCP server in either Claude Desktop or the Cline VSCode plugin.
+You can install this MCP server in either Claude Desktop or elsewhere.
 Choose the option that best suits your needs.

 ### Option 1: Install for Claude Desktop